fidelthomet/privacy-preserving-proximity-tracing/src/assets/text/en.md

 +++ vis-privacy 2

 To make tracing possible, the apps need to exchange unique IDs when <span class="actor a">Alice</span> and <span class="actor b">Bob</span> meet.
 The IDs are generated and stored decentrally on the smartphone.
-So there is no main server that links IDs with real identities.
+So there is no central server that links IDs with real identities.

 +++ vis-privacy 3

-IDs are only valid for a certain time interval and are continuously regenerated. <span class="actor b">Bob</span> and <span class="actor c">Carol</span> both had contact with <span class="actor a">Alice</span> but may receive different IDs.
+IDs are only valid for a specified time interval and are continuously regenerated. <span class="actor b">Bob</span> and <span class="actor c">Carol</span> both had contact with <span class="actor a">Alice</span> but may receive different IDs.
 The changing IDs prevent <span class="actor a">Alice's</span> movements from being tracked by third parties.

 +++ vis-privacy 4

 All IDs collected and the associated information (distance and duration) remain stored locally on each user's phone and are not passed on to a server or third parties.
-So how does the important information that <span class="actor a">Alice</span> was tested positive get to <span class="actor b">Bob</span> and Carol?
+So how does the critical information that <span class="actor a">Alice</span> was tested positive get to <span class="actor b">Bob</span> and Carol?

 +++ vis-privacy 5